 - Pictures and personal mementos

-Maintaining the Ancestor Altar or Shrine
+Maintaining the ancestor altar or shrine

 Keep your altar neat and tidy.
 Dust and refresh the water regularly.
 If you added flowers, dispose of old ones outside in nature.
-Fresh plates of food should be removed and disposed of in 24 hours.
+Fresh plates of food should be removed and disposed of within 24 hours.
 You don’t want anything rotten or moldy on your altar, particularly if you’re honoring a super tidy relative!
 Fruits that were not peeled can be removed once they are fully ripe.

 Your ancestor altar is a place you can go regularly to commune with your guides.
 Creating an altar is the first big step in cultivating a relationship that can last a lifetime.

-As you get to know your ancestors you’ll begin to recognize the different ways they show up in day-to-day life.
+As you get to know your ancestors, you’ll begin to recognize the different ways they show up in day-to-day life.
 Spend time at your altar speaking with your ancestors.
 You can talk to them like you would a friend.
 Now that you’ve created this sacred space to honor them, keep the lines of communication open.